VirgilSecurity/virgil-cli/doc/markdown/identity-confirm-private.1.md

 Provides a helper methods to generate validation token based on application's private key.
 It is required for the following operations:

-1.  create a Private Virgil Card with a confirmed Identity;
+1.  create a Private Virgil Card with a confirmed Identity.
+See 'virgil card-create-private';
-2.  revoke a Private Virgil Card, a group of Cards;
+2.  revoke a Private Virgil Card, a group of Cards.
+See 'virgil card-revoke-private', 'virgil public-key-revoke';
 3.  get a Private key from the Private Keys Service.
+See 'virgil private-key-get'.

 OPTIONS
 =======